A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Sieving to locally soluble orbits

 \section{Sieving to locally soluble orbits}

 Since local solubility is defined by infinitely many congruence conditions, we need a weighted version of Theorem \ref{thmcount} in which we allow weights to be defined by certain infinite sets of congruence conditions.
 The technique for proving such a result involves using Theorem \ref{thmcount} to impose more and more congruence conditions.
-While doing so, we need to uniformly bound the error term.
-To this end, we have the following proposition proven in \cite{geosieve}. \begin{proposition} For each prime $p$, let $W_p$ denote the set of elements $v=(A,B)\in V(\Z)$ such that $p^2\mid \Delta(\disc(Ax-By))$.
-Then there exists $\delta>0$ such that, for any $M>0$, we have